fls-bioinformatics-core/ngsarchiver/README.rst

   The worst case scenario in this case means that both the archive and the unpacked version could be substantially larger than the source.

+Additionally the following situations may cause issues when archives are restored:

+- **External symlinks**: these are symbolic links which point to files or directories which are outside of the source directory, which can potentially result in broken links when the symlinks are restored from the archive.

+Other situations are highlighted but are unlikely to cause problems in themselves when data are restored:

+- **Broken symlinks**: these are symbolic links which point to targets that no longer exist on the filesystem.
+- **Unknown user IDs**: where the user name is replaced by a number (user ID aka UID) which doesn't correspond to a known user on the system.

 There are currently no workarounds within the archiver for any of these issues.
 It is recommended that where possible